ardalis/Specification/docs/getting-started/faq.md

 Also make sure that the base class of your Specification using `Select` is a `Specification<T, TReturn>`.

 See the [doc page](../features/select.md) on `Select` for a more detailed explanation.

+## Which versions of EF and EF Core can I use?

+Ardalis.Specification sets the minimum required version only.
+(EF Core 6.0.6 and EF 6.4.4) But you are free to explicity install higher versions if you like.